juanmaper/portfolio/README.md

 # Juanma's portfolio

-A portfolio to showcase my projects
+A portfolio to showcase my projects.
+Developed with Vue.js using Quasar

 ## Install the dependencies
 ```bash